-This year we are seeking around fifteen host organisations.
+This year we are seeking around fifteen host organisations for the Justice First Fellowship.
 Applicants have to show that they are:

-- committed to, and expert in, different categories of social welfare law
+- experts in different categories of social welfare law

 - involved, in different ways, in work that is of national significance

-- registered as training establishments with the Solicitor’s Regulatory Authority
+- committed to training and development for staff, and registered as training establishments with the Solicitor’s Regulatory Authority

 Additionally, our choice of hosts will take account of:

 - geographical location, we wish to cover a wide range of UK locations

 - an aim to achieve a balance of experienced hosts and organisations that are new to the scheme.